Brantford Children’s Memorial Garden Project

 The Children’s Memorial Garden is located at St. Andrew’s Park, located within the Brant Avenue Heritage District at 230 Brant Avenue (intersection of Palmerston Avenue).
 Several of the other parks along Brant Avenue also feature monuments and civic works of art.
 The Cenotaph in War Memorial Park as well as the IODE and Polish War Monuments in Tom Thumb Park now anchor the south end of the Brant Avenue Heritage District.
 The new memorial garden in St Andrew’s Park acts as a “gateway” to this special district and helps to better define and enhance a sense of history and place within the neighbourhood and along the street.

-The park has been redesigned to include a main artwork feature for the Children's Memorial Garden, new concrete pathways, and furnishings (benches, garbage receptacles), and areas for reflection, as well as space new horticultural beds and new landscaping.
+The park was redesigned to include a main artwork feature for the Children's Memorial Garden, new concrete pathways, and furnishings (benches, garbage receptacles), and areas for reflection, as well as space new horticultural beds and new landscaping.
 Click to download the park site plan.

-Artist Heather Vollans developed the artwork for the garden and led the community engagement opportunities for children, families and individuals to participate in the development and creation of the art as an artist-led community art project.
+Artist Heather Vollans created the sculpture, "Hope", for the garden and led the community engagement opportunities for children, families and individuals to participate in the development and creation of the art as an artist-led community art project.
 The initial design portion of these workshops took place in June/July 2012, community mosaic workshops took place in September, and the artwork was installed in November 2012.
+The garden was dedicated on Saturday, June 8, 2013.

 If you have questions, would like to participate in this project, or would like further information, please feel free to contact the following project team members.